spack/spack/lib/spack/docs/getting_started.rst

     f77: /soft/pgi/15.10/linux86-64/15.10/bin/pgfortran
     fc:  /soft/pgi/15.10/linux86-64/15.10/bin/pgfortran

-Older installations of PGI contains just the old compilers; whereas newer installations contain the old and the new.
-The new compiler is considered preferable, as some packages
+Older installations of PGI contain just the old compilers, whereas newer installations contain both old and new.
+The new compiler is preferable, as some packages
 (``hdf``) will not build with the old compiler.

-When auto-detecting a PGI compiler, there are cases where Spack will find the old compilers, when you really want it to find the new compilers.
-It is best to check this ``compilers.yaml``; and if the old compilers are being used, change ``pgf77`` and ``pgf90`` to ``pgfortran``.
+When auto-detecting a PGI compiler, there are cases where Spack will find the old compilers, when you really want it to find the new.
+It is best to check this at ``compilers.yaml``, and if the old compilers are in use, change ``pgf77`` and ``pgf90`` to ``pgfortran``.

 Other issues: